 Global Affairs Canada, $6.5M, 2016–2019

-The Police Training Assistance Project (PTAP) aims to provide advisory services and training to help strengthen the National Police of Ukraine (NPU) and support a national police academy system that will enable the merit-based professional development of a gender-sensitive, community-oriented national police service based on local resourcing and international standards and best practices.
-The project will include: (a) the development of an organizational governance and policy framework for the NPU to advance professional development; (b) the establishment of a legal framework for a police academy system, including support for training infrastructure; (c) capacity building support for leadership, operational management and specialized policing functions; and (d) development of curricula, faculty development and certification processes to support police training.
+The Police Training Assistance Project (PTAP) provided advisory services and training to help strengthen the National Police of Ukraine (NPU) and support a national police academy system, thereby enabling the professional development of a gender-sensitive, community-oriented national police service based on local resourcing and international standards and best practices.
+The project included: a) the development of an organizational governance and policy framework for the NPU to advance professional development; b) the establishment of a legal framework for a police academy system, including support for training infrastructure; c) capacity building support for leadership, operational management and specialized policing functions; and d) development of curricula, faculty development and certification processes to support police training.

 BACK TO MAP

 Support to Reform of Patrol Police in Ukraine (SRPPU)